-‘Watch Dogs 3’ Story, Location Teased In WD2 Update: Is London Next?
+‘Watch Dogs 3’ Story, Location Teased In ‘WD2’ Update: London Next?
 [Spoilers]

 Watch Dogs 3‘s story and location may have been hinted in the latest update to Ubisoft’s latest sleeper hit.
 When the game was launched, it wasn’t a big seller, possibly due to their reputation following the ever-glitchy Assassin’s Creed: Unity.
 Now it seems gamers are warming up to the possible franchise, and a 10GB patch seems to have added a hint in the ending.

 Of course, the original Watch Dogs was also a sleeper hit introducing gamers to a semi-futuristic Chicago in which the operating system CTOS kept the city connected for less than transparent reasons.
-It was meant as a proverbial jab at the NSA and other government agencies known for spying on American citizens and allegedly creating dossiers to keep tabs on us for commercial reasons.
+It was meant as a proverbial jab at the NSA and other government agencies are known for spying on American citizens and allegedly creating dossiers to keep tabs on us for commercial reasons.

 The game’s greatest downfall had been a particular mission in which you are being hunted as you drive to a location, being a ridiculous kind of stealth much like when Assassin’s Creed: Black Flag had you piloting a brig through an enemy encampment at night.